bigno78/random-benchmarks/integer-parsing/README.md

 |               46.57 |       21,474,598.39 |    0.4% |      0.01 | `from_chars`
 |               31.93 |       31,323,390.26 |    1.3% |      0.01 | `custom`

 We can see that when *cppreference* says that `from_chars` is intended to be "the fastest possible implementation" it means it, since it outperforms all the other standard library solutions.
-However, what came as a suprise to me is that the custom implementation is even faster.
-That was quite suspicious so I checked out the standard library implementation and it led me to discover the overflow bug.
+However, what came as a surprise to me is that the custom implementation is even faster.
+That was quite suspicious and it led me to discover the overflow bug.
 But even after the fix, it is still faster.

 Interestingly, when built using `-O3` the result are a bit different.